haondt/pipelines/README.md

 ## `bun-build`

 **notes**
-- only works on tag pipelines
+- only works on tag pipelines, unless `BUN_PUBLISH_VERSION` is set
 - the `auto` entry
   - see [docker-build](#docker-build) for basics, with a caveat:
     - only the `source` key is supported, as the job will fail on non-tag pipelines
 - `name`: this will be used as a discriminator in the pipeline to avoid collisions for tasks of the same type
+- env vars:
+  - `BUN_PUBLISH_VERSION`: if set, this value will be used as the package version instead of deriving it from `CI_COMMIT_TAG`.
+This allows bun packages to be published from non-tag pipelines.

 ## `docker-deploy`